 He explains how Charm reduces risks for investors.
 “For each loan we incorporate a portion of concessionary philantrophic capital.
 This de-risks the loan for investors but also allows us to offer lower interest rater for our borrowers.”

 In short, the company receives funds from non-profit organizations, which are allocated across its project portfolio and are the first to take a loss in case a borrower defaults on a loan.
-The associated risk reduction make the portfolio more attractive for private investors, while it allows non-profits to reinvest any repaid grants into future projects.
+The associated risk reduction makes the portfolio more attractive for private investors, while it allows non-profits to reinvest any repaid grants into future projects.

 To date, Charm’s peer-to-peer loans have resulted in clean energy for nearly two-thousand individuals and dozens of businesses, without any defaults.